nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 7 → Content Strategy & Wireframing.md

 ### UX Writing Principles
 Good UX writing makes flows simpler, actions clearer & choices easier.
 It reduces complexity & lets people do what they want.

-1. Keep It Simple
+1. Clear
 	- Content should be easy to understand for your personas
 		- It should be relevant & clear
-	- It should be accesible & obvious for your target personas
 		- It should be actionable
+	- Avoid double negatives
+	- Avoid Jargon
+	- Use specific verbs whenver possible
-2. Be concise
+2. Concise
 	- Avoid long blocks of text
 	- Eliminate Redundancy
+	- Don't over communicate
+	- Use numerals
-3. Avoid double negatives
+3. Familiar
-4. Avoid Jargon
-5. Use specific verbs whenver possible
-6. Make the copy consistent
-7. Write in active voice
+	- Write in active voice
-8. Use numerals
-9. Be positive
-10. Use "I"
 	- Use "I" where user wants to tell the system what to do.
 This will give the user a feeling of personal interaction with  the system
-11. Be user oriented
-12. Avoid All CAPS
-13. Don't over communicate
-14. Be polite
+4. Responsive
+	- Responsive also means the interface provides some form of feedback.
+The interface should talk back to the user to inform them about what’s happening.
+Have you pressed that button successfully?
+How would you know?
+The button should display a ‘pressed’ state to give that feedback.
+Perhaps the button text could change to “Loading…” and it’s state disabled.
+Is the software stuck or is the content loading?
+Play a spinning wheel or show a progress bar to keep the user in the loop.
+5. Consistent
+6. Attractive
+7. Efficient
+8. Forgiving
 	- Provide user a way to move out of a difficult situation gracefully
+	- Avoid All CAPS

 ### Content Inventory
 These 2 images should clear any doubt